Optum/runiac/README.md

 By convention the backend type will be automatically configured.

 Supported Types:
 - S3
 - AzureRM
 - GCS
 - Local

 If defining local, the terraform will be executed "fresh" each time.
-This works very well when the step is only executing scripts/binaries through `local-exec`
+This works very well when the step is only executing scripts/binaries through `local-exec`.

+While you normally cannot use variable interpolation in typical Terraform backend configurations, Terrascale allows you some more flexibility in this area.
+Depending on which backend provider you are intending to use, the sections below detail which variables can be used in your configuration.
+These variables will be interpolated by Terrascale itself prior to executing Terraform.

 ##### S3